-"the Financial Services Register" means the public record, as required by section 347 of the Financial Services and Markets Act 2000 and as defined in the glossary of definitions to the FCA Handbook.
+"the Financial Services Register" means the public record of financial institutions, as required by section 347 of the Financial Services and Markets Act 2000 and as defined in the glossary of definitions to the FCA Handbook.

 "Home State" has the meaning given to it in the glossary of definitions to the FCA Handbook.